Anadea/anadea_blog/content/posts/best-practices-of-ai-application-security-for-businesses/index.md

 <td>

-<p><span style="font-weight: 400;">When poisoned vectors are added to a company&rsquo;s knowledge base,&nbsp; they cause AI to retrieve misleading or malicious text when answering user queries.</span></p>
+<p><span style="font-weight: 400;">When poisoned vectors are added to a company knowledge base, they cause AI to retrieve misleading or malicious text when answering user queries.</span></p>

 </td>